What is a Furlong in Horse Racing?

 Long Distance Races – Distance: 1 1/4 mile and 1 1/2 mile

-Races that are longer than 1 and a fourth mile are referred to as marathon races, and they are even more challenging for young race horses.
+Races that are longer than 1 and a fourth mile are referred to as marathon races, and they are even more challenging for young racehorses.
 These race distances are for 3-year-old horses, who are basically in the middle of their second year of horse racing.
-The other two horse races that make up the triple crown, the Belmont Stakes and the Preakness Stakes, are both longer than 10 furlongs.
-The Preakness Stakes is 1 3/16 miles long and the Belmont Stakes is 1-and-a-half miles long.
+The other two horse races that make up the triple crown, the Belmont Stakes and the Preakness Stakes, are both in that category.
+The Preakness Stakes is just a bit shorter at 1 3/16 miles long (9.5 furlongs) and the Belmont Stakes is the longest of the three at is 1-and-a-half miles long (12 furlongs).

 Watch the complete Secretariat movie today on Prime Video.